Use Neem Oil for Indoor Plants to save them from pests and diseases naturally. It gives you an organic and safe solution!

-Mix the contents together and fill the solution in a spray bottle and use it on affected areas of the plant.
+Mix the contents together, fill the solution in a spray bottle, and use it on affected areas of the plant.

 9. Bring Shine to the Leaves

-Mix half a teaspoon of neem oil with a teaspoon of liquid soap, and mix them in a liter of water and rub this solution on the leaves using a soft cloth to bring back the shine!
+Mix one-quarter of a teaspoon of neem oil in half a teaspoon of liquid dish soap, and add all in a liter of water, and rub this solution on the leaves using a soft cloth to bring back the shine!

 Note: Always do a small patch test on a leaf.